gnick18/GN_Botany563/MainProject/Notes.md

 3. Using trimAl, remove the poorly aligned regions from my multiple sequence alignment.

--  I will previously used trimAl and it is a great tool to automate removal of poorly aligned regions
+-  I have previously used trimAl and it is a great tool to automate removal of poorly aligned regions
 -  I will also maintain my untrimmed-tree and depending on if it is not full of gaps, will use in parallel to the trimmed dataset
    -  both will be evaluated after the tree building stage for quality of the trees they were able to construct
 4. Using ModelFinder2 identify the optimal model of evolution for my dataset.